underscoreio/essential-slick/src/pages/2-selecting.md

 messages.map(t => t.id * 1000L).result.statements.mkString
 ```

-This all means that `map` is a powerful combinator for controling the `SELECT` part of your query.
+This all means that `map` is a powerful combinator for controlling the `SELECT` part of your query.

 <div class="callout callout-info">
 **Query's *flatMap* Method**